Sia Docs

 ...Siacoin holders?

 Your Siacoins remain secured by your seed and don’t change with Sia v2. walletd is fully compatible with the existing blockchain data, so you're not required to move your coins to prevent loss.
-However, Sia v2 is deprecating support for legacy 28- and 29-word seeds in favor of industry standard BIP39 12-word seed phrases.
+However, Sia v2 is deprecating support for legacy 28-word and 29-word seeds in favor of industry standard BIP39 12-word seed phrases.

 • If you're using a synced Sia-UI wallet: First send a small test amount (~10 SC) to the new address to confirm it’s received.
 Then transfer the rest, leaving 1 SC behind if needed to cover the network fee.